Spin and electronic excitations in $4f$ atomic chains on Au(111) substrates: Magnetic excitations and spectroscopy

 To explore the role of the Zeeman field on the differential conductance features, we calculate the excitation weight profile on the first and second sites of the chain as a function of field.
-As seen in the spectrum above, the Zeeman coupling results in clear shifts with increasing field, reflected also in the excitation weight profile, shown for site 1 and 2 in Fig.\ \ref{DiffCond_heatmap}a and b, respectively.
-The low-energy profiles for the different site excitations are rather similar, with features shifting linearly in field, as expected \cite{toskovic2016}.
-However, for the multiplet with excitation $\Delta E / J_2 \simeq 3$, the coincidence of multiple contributions results in different field dependence for the two sites.
-While the left-most twin peak at $\Delta E \simeq 2.6J_2$ shifts equally to the first peak at 0.5, the right-most twin peak ($\Delta E \simeq 2.9J_2$ at zero field) shifts in field at triple the rate of the other, and this is seen for both sites 1 and 2.
-However, site 1 exhibits a shoulder feature on the right, $\Delta E \simeq 3.4J_2$ at 2.5 T, absent for site 2.
-This behavior reflects the origin of the corresponding eigenstates, and the associated larger $S_z$ spin projection component when a larger rate of change is seen in Fig.\ \ref{DiffCond_heatmap}, produced by higher order spin flips on a site \cite{Note2}.
+As seen in the spectrum, the Zeeman coupling results in clear shifts with increasing field, as well as successive transitions to ever increasing $|S_z|$ projection reflected well in the excitation weight profile.
+Figure \ref{DiffCond_heatmap}a and b, show profiles for single-scattering/tunneling events for site 1 and 2, respectively.
+We see that the low-energy profiles for the different site excitations are rather similar, although much weaker peaks at higher energy/bias are seen on site 2--this reflects the different environment of the two sites, which pin site 2 more strongly onto ferromagnetic order with the chain.
+For completeness, excitation weight profiles for higher-order scattering events are shown in \cite{Note1,Note3}.

-\subsection{Non-collinear exchange effects}
+\subsubsection{Non-collinear exchange effects}

 It is reasonable to expect a Dzyaloshinskii-Moriya interaction (DMI) may also appear in the spin system due to the strong Rashba spin-orbit effect measured on the gold surface \cite{hoesch2004}.
-This interaction results in the antisymmetric Hamiltonian $H_{DMI}=\sum_{ij} \vec{D}\cdot \hat{\vec{S}}_i \times \hat{\vec{S}}_j$, that can qualitatively change the ground state configuration as well as the rest of the excitation spectrum \cite{D1958,M1960}.
+This interaction results in the antisymmetric Hamiltonian $H_{DMI}=\sum_{ij} \vec{D}\cdot \hat{\vec{S}}_i \times \hat{\vec{S}}_j$, that can qualitatively change the ground state configuration as well as the rest of the excitation spectrum \cite{D1958,M1960,VernekChiral}.
 To assess its effect on STM spectroscopy, we consider the likely dominant $z$-component of the DMI vector $\vec{D}$.
-Figure \ref{Spectrum_d} displays the resulting spectrum with $D_z=0.71|J_1|$, showing that the ground state remains a singlet, while the excitation multiplets are split more strongly the larger their $|S_z|$ values -- notice that the $\pm S_z$ degeneracies in the spectrum remain.
-Figure \ref{Varying_d} shows how the excitation spectrum changes for larger $D_z$ values, shifting all energies down as $D_z$ increases, splitting degenerate manifolds, and producing nonlinear changes in the excitation spectrum with $D_z$ (main panel).
+The full Hamiltonian then is